Street art: Street art, guerrilla art and graffiti

-Graffiti typically consists of stylized words representing a group or community, often intended to convey messages publicly while remaining cryptic to outsiders.
-The telltale sign of street art is that it usually includes images, illustrations, or symbols that are meant to convey a message.
-Despite their differences, graffiti and street art share more similarities than just a common origin.
-One trait of street art that has helped to bring it to positive light in the public eye is that the messages shown are usually made to be understandable to all.
+Graffiti typically consists of stylized words that are meant to represent a group or community covertly, in plain sight.
+Street art usually includes images, illustrations, or symbols that are meant to convey a message, but the messages in street art are usually meant to be understandable to all.
+However, both graffiti artists and street artists often have similar ambitions for popularity, recognition, or the public display of their personal thoughts, feelings and passions.

-While both of these types of art have many differences, there are more similarities than their origins.
-Both graffiti and street art are artistic expressions often driven by the desire for recognition, public visibility, and cultural commentary.
-Whether working anonymously, creating cryptic messages, or advocating for a cause, most artists share a desire for visibility, recognition, and emotional expression.

 The term street art is described in many different ways, one of which is the term "guerrilla art."
 Both terms describe these public works that are placed with meaning and intent.
 They can be done anonymously for works that are created to confront taboo issues that will result in a backlash, or under the name of a well-known artist.
 With any terminology, these works of art are created as a primary way to express the artist's thoughts on many topics and issues.